jiayu891449182/pyspark-demo/README.md

-# pyspark-demo

 # FUNCTION
-## Use jieba to cut comments in Chinese.
+Use jieba to cut comments in Chinese.
-## Write the result into postgresql database.
+Write the result into postgresql database.